mrpaulphan/idm361/assignments/final.md

 # Final Project
 Create a final version of your web app.
-Code all the pages from your designs and add the navigation.
-Make sure we can navigate throughout the app. .

-The core functionality is **not** needed in this version.
-Just make sure the app matches your design and we can navigate it.
+This app will be tested on an iPhone 8 Simulator.

 **Make sure your app includes:**
 - Portrait and Landscape divs